 - Three elements: the Father, the Son, and the Holy Spirit

 - Three domains: earth, sea and sky, past, present and future.

-If you see or are thinking about a Triquetra tattoo then it can mean one of the following:
+If you see or are thinking about getting a Triquetra tattoo, the Triquetra can mean one of the following:

 - The cycles of life (life-death-rebirth)

 - The promises of a husband to his wife (love-honour-protect)

 - Or just something that has a hidden meaning in someone’s life.

 It is for this reason that not only have Triquetra tattoos become a famous symbol, but the Triquetra appears in knot-work, jewellery, emblems, logos and anything with a three-fold meaning.

 Among females, the preference is for the smaller symbols visible on the wrist and the nape of the neck.
 The Irish trinity symbol is also a popular tattoo.